-Severance Tax - Definition
+Severance Tax - Explained

 If you still have questions or prefer to get help directly from an agent, please submit a request.

 We’ll get back to you as soon as possible.

 - Marketing, Advertising, Sales & PR

 Government, Legal System, Administrative Law, & Constitutional Law Legal Disputes - Civil & Criminal Law Agency Law HR, Employment, Labor, & Discrimination Business Entities, Corporate Governance & Ownership Business Transactions, Antitrust, & Securities Law Real Estate, Personal, & Intellectual Property Commercial Law: Contract, Payments, Security Interests, & Bankruptcy Consumer Protection Insurance & Risk Management Immigration Law Environmental Protection Law Inheritance, Estates, and Trusts

 What is a Severance Tax?

 A severance tax is a tax imposed by the state on natural resources that are extracted within the jurisdiction of the state but intended for use in another state.
 Individuals or miners pay severance tax on the vale of non-renewable natural resources such as coal, oil, gas, uranium, timber, and others extracted from the earth.
 In some states, the severance tax is called the gross production tax.
 Ultimately, this form of tax is levied on the extraction of natural resources meant to be traded or used outside of the state from which it was removed.